axibase/atsd/sql/query-statistics.md

 * `Running`: The query is executing.
 * `Completed`: The query is finished.
 * `Error`: The query is unable to complete because of a problem.
-* `Cancelled`: The query was stopped by the client.
+* `Cancelled`: The query is stopped by the client.

 ### Source